prompted365/anything-llm/IMPLEMENTATION_PLAN.md

 - Create a JSON document compliant with the A2A `AgentCard` specification.
 - Host the card at `/.well-known/agent.json`.
 - Include basic metadata describing AnythingLLM and the base service URL (`/a2a/api`).
-- Initially advertise only simple chat capability with no streaming or push notification support.
+- Initially advertise simple chat capability with optional streaming and webhook push notification support.

 ## 2. JSON‑RPC Endpoint
 - Add an Express route at `/a2a/api` to handle JSON‑RPC requests.